A recession will come, but how bad will it be?

 How bad will the next recession be?
 Prognostications vary, and we don't have great data on future events.
 But we've got plenty on what happened in the past, and we can look there for clues.

-About 40 million US adults haven't seen a single recession during their working lives.
+About 40 million US adults haven't experienced a recession during their working lives.

-Almost as many, including most millennials, have seen only one since they turned 18.
+Almost as many, including most millennials, have experienced only one since they turned 18.

 That recession, the devastating Great Recession from December 2007 to June 2009, was (hopefully) not representative.

 There have been 11 recessions since World War II.
 On average, they lasted 11.1 months, according to the official scorekeepers at the National Bureau of Economic Research.
-The shortest was over in just 6 months (1980) and is often counted alongside a follow-up recession in 1981-1982, while the longest lasted 18 months (2007-2009).
+The shortest was over in just six months (1980) and is often counted alongside a follow-up recession in 1981-1982, while the longest lasted 18 months (2007-2009).

 NBER's standards are complicated, but a rule of thumb says we're in a recession after the economy has contracted for two straight quarters.
 Indeed, averages show the economy typically shrinks about 1.4 per cent over two quarters before growth resumes.